They spent the night in the feed lot so we could work them on Wednesday.

 Tomorrow we are headed back to Fox Hill to check up on things

-and do some other errands, you know like, Cafe Rio & Swig, to name a few.
+and do some other errands, like Cafe Rio & Swig, to name a few.

-It will be fun to go home to Provo for a few days and see family and friends.
+Going home to Provo for a few days and seeing family and friends will be fun.

 Lucy is blessing her new baby Sally, and we are picking